Chapter 10 Popular Itineraries Africa & the Middle East

-The Hajj and Umrah are religious pilgrimages to Mecca, Saudi Arabia.
-Islamic religious doctrine dictates that every able-bodied adult Muslim who can afford to do so is required to make Hajj at least once in his or her lifetime.
-Hajj takes place from the 8th through the 12th day of Dhul Hijah, the last month of the Islamic year.
-Because the Islamic calendar is lunar, the timing of Hajj varies with respect to the Gregorian calendar, occurring about 11 days earlier the following year (for example, it was held September 22–27 in 2015 and September 10–14 in 2016).
-Umrah is called the “minor pilgrimage,” can be completed at any time of the year, and is not compulsory.
+Hajj and Umrah are religious pilgrimages to Mecca, Saudi Arabia.
+Islamic religious doctrine dictates that every able-bodied adult Muslim who can afford to do so is obligated to make Hajj at least once in his or her lifetime.
+Hajj takes place from the 8th through the 12th day of the last month of the Islamic year (Dhul Hijah).
+The timing of Hajj (based on the lunar Islamic calendar) varies with respect to the Gregorian calendar, occurring about 11 days earlier each successive year (for example, it was held August 19–24 in 2018 and in 2019, August 9–14).
+Muslims may perform Umrah, the “minor pilgrimage,” any time of the year; unlike Hajj, Umrah is not compulsory.

-More than 2 million Muslims from over183 countries make Hajj each year (approximately 2.8 million in 2010); more than 11,000 pilgrims travel from the United States.
-The Kingdom of Saudi Arabia (KSA) continues to undertake engineering efforts to allow for an even greater number of pilgrims.
+Approximately 2 million Muslims from >183 countries make Hajj each year and the Kingdom of Saudi Arabia (KSA) continues its efforts to allow for an even greater number of pilgrims.
+Annually, over 11,000 pilgrims travel from the United States.
 Most international pilgrims fly into Jeddah or Medina and take a bus to Mecca.
-Pilgrims travel by foot or by bus approximately 5 miles (8 km) to the tent city of Mina, the largest temporary city in the world, where most pilgrims are housed in air-conditioned tents.
+Pilgrims then travel by foot or by bus approximately 5 miles (8 km) to the tent city of Mina, the largest temporary city in the world, where most pilgrims stay in air-conditioned tents.

-At dawn on the 9th day of Dhul Hijah, pilgrims begin a nearly 9 mile (14.4 km) walk, bus ride, or train ride to the plain of Arafat, passing Muzdalifah along the way (Map 4-02).
-Though the route features mist sprinklers to mitigate the oppressive daytime temperatures (which can reach 122°F [50°C]), the risk of heat-related illnesses during this part of the journey is still high.
-Ambulances and medical stations along the route are available for medical assistance.
+At dawn on the ninth day of Dhul Hijah, pilgrims begin a nearly 9 mile (14.4 km) trip (by foot, by bus or by train) to the Plain of Arafat (Map 10-02).
+During the summer months, in particular, daytime temperatures can reach 122°F (50°C).
+Though the route features mist sprinklers, the risk of heat-related illnesses is high, and ambulances and medical stations along the route provide needed medical assistance.
 Hajj climaxes on the Plain of Arafat, a few miles east of Mecca.
 Pilgrims spend the day in supplication, praying and reading the Quran.
-The presence on Arafat, even if only for a few moments, on the ninth day of Dhul Hijah is an absolute rite of Hajj.
-If the pilgrim fails to reach the Plain of Arafat on that day, the Hajj is invalid and will have to be repeated.
-After sunset, pilgrims begin the 5.5 mile (9 km) journey back to Muzdalifah, where most sleep in the open air.
-Dust, inadequate and overcrowded washing and sanitation facilities, and the possibility of getting separated or lost are some potential problems pilgrims face.
+Being on Arafat on the ninth of Dhul Hijah, even if only for a few moments, is an absolute rite of Hajj.
+Any hajji who fails to reach the Plain of Arafat on that day must repeat his or her pilgrimage.
+After sunset, pilgrims begin a 5.5 mile (9 km) journey to Muzdalifah, where most sleep in the open air.
+Potential threats to health there include thick dust, inadequate and overcrowded washing and sanitation facilities, and the possibility of separation or becoming lost.

-After returning to Mecca, pilgrims go immediately to the Grand Mosque, which contains the Ka’aba, and perform a tawaf, which involves circling the Ka’aba 7 times counterclockwise.
-Because of the vast number of people (each floor of the 3-level mosque has a capacity of 750,000 people), performing a tawaf can take hours.
-In addition to tawaf, pilgrims may perform sa’i, walking (and running during certain parts) 7 times between the hills of Safa and Marwah, and then drinking water from the Well of Zamzam.
-This route is enclosed by the Grand Mosque and can be traversed via air-conditioned tunnels, with separate sections for walkers, runners, and disabled pilgrims.
-Pilgrims then return to Mina and pelt all three columns at the Jamaraat on the 11th and 12th of the month, with the option of repeating it on the 13th.
+The next morning, hajjis go to the Grand Mosque, which houses the Ka’aba (“The Cube”), which Muslims consider the house of God.
+Pilgrims perform tawaf, 7 complete counterclockwise circuits around the Ka’aba.
+Because each floor of the 3-level mosque can hold 750,000 people, performing tawaf can take hours.
+In addition to tawaf, pilgrims may perform sa’i, walking (sometimes running) 7 times between the hills of Safa and Marwah, then drinking water from the Well of Zamzam.
+Hajjis may travel between Safa and Marwah via air-conditioned tunnels, with separate sections for walkers, runners, and disabled pilgrims.
+At the end of the day, pilgrims return to Mina (via Jamaraat) pelting all 3 pillars with pebbles along the way.

 - Saudi Arabian Embassy (http://embassies.mofa.gov.sa/sites/usa/AR/Pages/default.aspx)